slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+- Wokeness is the belief that every disparity is rooted in discrimination.

+> *"All governments suffer a recurring problem: power attracts pathological personalities.
+It is not that power corrupts but that it is magnetic to the corruptible."  -- Frank Herbert (dune)*
+> *"A country's assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb*
+> *"A constitution is an algorithm for running a country."  -- Pedro Domingos*
+> *"The ultimate woke perversity is the claim that free speech is a tool of oppression."  -- Pedro Domingos*
+> *"Europe was created by history.
+America was created by philosophy."  -- Margaret Thatcher*
+> *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell*
+> *"The average man lives in a matriarchy, the average woman lives in a patriarchy, and they’re both correct."  -- Naval Ravikant*
+> *"Immigration is a privilege, not a right, and the safety of our citizens must come first, without question."  -- Donald J. Trump*

 FOR YOUR REFLECTION:
 How much do you trust yourself?
 Who is the person you trust the most in your life?